 — Sequencing or Fragment Analysis: All samples must be submitted in either strip-tubes (with detachable caps) or 96-well plates.

-— DNA template purification: In some cases, users might request that the Genomics Facility purify their DNA templates prior to sequencing.
+— DNA template purification: In some cases, users might request that the Genomics Core purify their DNA templates prior to sequencing.
 For processing with our EDTA-Ethanol precipitation protocol, samples must be submitted in either strip-tubes (with detachable caps) or 96-well plates.
 However, for processing with the Zymo DNA Clean & Concentrator-5 Kit, standard 0.5-ml or 1.5-ml tubes are preferred.

 – GeneMapper Software v5

 The Agilent 2100 Bioanalyzer system provides sizing, quantitation and quality control of DNA, RNA,